Origen-SDK/origen_testers/templates/web/_history.md

 - V93K support
 - UF flows do not yet support 'Use-Limit' opcode in flow.

-### NOTE: Debugger 'testers' not included in this app, please see 'Debuggers' plug-in.
+### NOTE: Debugger 'origen_testers' not included in this app, please see 'Debuggers' plug-in.

 <a class="anchor release_tag" name="v0_2_0_dev0"></a>